mhorga/mhorga.github.io/_posts/2015-11-02-markup-for-xcode-playgrounds.markdown

 ![alt text](https://github.com/Swiftor/Markup/raw/master/images/page2.png "Page 2")

-It's time to create another new page and name it __page3__, for example.
+It's time to create another page and name it __page3__, for example.
 On the second page click `Next` so we can write the following content on our new page:

 {% highlight swift %}
 //: [Previous](@previous)